iterabloom/talkasaurus.rex.flask/README.md

 ![a cartoon tyrannosaurus rex talks on an oversized 1980s-style telephone while stirring a cup of tea with a large aquamarine-colored spoon](talkasaurus-rex.png?raw=true "TalkasaurusRex").

-TalkasaurusRex is designed for naturally flowing conversation - adapting and mirroring the user's communication style.
+TalkasaurusRex is designed for naturally flowing conversation - adapting to and mirroring the user's communication style.
 It leverages Google's Speech-to-Text, Text-to-Speech APIs, alongside the GPT4-32k model, creating an interaction akin to conversing with another human.

 ## Features
 - Gestures like Interjections, Nonword Vocalizations: The app can catch and react appropriately to "ummm", "hmm", "ah", and pauses in conversation to create a very human-like interaction.